NateEaton/PonyExpress/catalog_chat_prompt.md

 - Include the author(s) in this array
 - Use names exactly as written in the article (with titles/honorifics)
 - For photos: include everyone identified in the caption
+- For Staff entries: include ALL staff members with their titles/honorifics
+- For Cover entries: include any identifiable people
 - Examples: `["GLENN HUGHES", "Gerald Ford", "Richard Nixon"]`
 - Examples: `["Mrs. Shirley Goolsby", "Coach Brent Thorne", "Steve Dailey"]`
 - For "Staff" or group listings: include individual names if provided